dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

 # [Visual Studio for Mac](#tab/visual-studio-mac)

+> [!NOTE]
-Blazor Server is supported in Visual Studio for Mac.
-Blazor WebAssembly isn't supported at this time.
-To create Blazor WebAssembly apps on macOS, follow the guidance on the **.NET Core CLI** tab.
-For information on the two Blazor hosting models, *Blazor WebAssembly* and *Blazor Server*, see <xref:blazor/hosting-models>.
+> Blazor Server is supported in Visual Studio for Mac.
+Blazor WebAssembly isn't supported at this time, but a Blazor WebAssembly app can be created with the preview version of Visual Studio for Mac.

 1. Install [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).